Mikasa Ackerman: In other media

 Mikasa features in multiple video games associated with the Attack on Titan series, including: Attack on Titan, Attack on Titan 2, Valkyrie Connect, Granblue Fantasy, Disgaea RPG, The Alchemist Code, Humanity in Chains, Star Ocean: Anamnesis, and many others.
 Mikasa also features as an in-game cosmetic in the massive battle royale game, Fortnite.

 The character Lisa Simpson of The Simpsons is depicted as Mikasa at the end of the episode "Treehouse of Horror XXV".

 Mikasa would feature in several of the opening and ending songs for the Attack on Titan anime.
 In "Utsukushiki Zankoku na Sekai", Mikasa is depicted throughout, with visuals depicting her characterization.
 This ending song would be mirrored in the later ending "Akuma no Ko", in which Eren's characterization is depicted.
 In "Itterashi", the final ending song of the series, Eren and Mikasa are depicted reuniting.

-Mikasa, together with Eren and Levi, featured in an epic collaboration of Mobile Legends: Bang Bang and the anime in January 2024 with Mikasa herself appears as a skin for Fanny, who assemble herself in appearance and fighting since its release in September 30, 2016.
+Mikasa, together with Eren and Levi, featured in an epic collaboration of Mobile Legends: Bang Bang and the anime in January 2024 with Mikasa herself appears as a skin for Fanny, who assemble herself in appearance and fighting since its release on September 30, 2016.